 (C) Regardless of whether a licensee posts a sign as specified in subsection (10)(a)(II) of this section, the licensee may be charged with knowingly permitting the removal of an alcohol beverage from the licensed premises if the licensee shows reckless disregard for the prohibition against alcohol beverage removal from the licensed premises, which may include permitting the removal of an alcohol beverage from the licensed premises three times within a twelve-month period, regardless of whether the three incidents occur on the same day or separate days.
-A licensee may be charged with knowingly permitting the removal of an alcohol beverage from the licensed premises are the removal of an alcohol beverage from the period, regardless of whether the three incidents occur on the same day or separate days.
-A licensee may be charged with knowingly permitting the removal of an alcohol beverage from the premises are the removal of an alcohol beverage from the licensed premises.
+A licensee may be charged with knowingly permitting the removal of an alcohol beverage from the licensed premises upon the third occurrence of alcohol beverage removal from the licensed premises.